 Another wonderfully curious spirit, this interesting liqueur throws the first-time drinker for a loop as it’s crystal clear and doesn’t taste much of cherries.
 Think of this as next-level liquor-it’s distilled from cherries (but not infused with them) and aged in ash-wood vats, so the flavor is not from a fruity additive.
 Instead, it displays nutty with hints of cacao.
 The nose is slightly minerally, and the finish is less sweet than one would imagine.
 It made its way from the Italian upper crust to British nobility as the favorite digestif of the Prince Regent in the 19th century.
 Luxardo currently makes the most ubiquitous version; most cocktail recipes refer to this brand.
 Although quite esoteric and niche, this is another indispensable bottle.

 Crafting the Last Word Gin Cocktail

 Tools and Technique

 You will need: Boston Shaker, Hawthorne Strainer, Tea Strainer, Coupe Glass

 In the small end of your Boston Shaker, add the following

-Add good ice and shake vigorously.
-Double strain into chilled cocktail glass.
+Add good ice and shake vigorously—double strain into a chilled cocktail glass.
 The original cocktail had no garnish, but many variations include a discarded lime twist and a maraschino cherry.

 The Last Word on The Last Word

-Drink virality is something that didn’t need social media.
-The history of The Last Word says a lot about the power of pleasure to revive long forgotten tipples.
-All it takes is a drink to be enjoyed once, and it just might live forever on the lips of every grateful drinker that’s lucky enough to try it.
-The Last word an example of how units of culture are transferred and made a part of history.
+Drinking virality is something that didn’t need social media.
+The history of The Last Word says a lot about the power of pleasure to revive long-forgotten tipples.
+All it takes is a drink to be enjoyed once, and it might live forever on the lips of every grateful drinker lucky enough to try it.
+The Last Word is an example of how units of culture are transferred and made a part of history.